Clayton County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.
-Use this opportunity to contact a family member or attorney.
+- Phone Calls: You will generally be allowed to make phone calls to contact a DUI attorney or a licensed bail bondsman.

 Critical Deadlines